-Europa Park is one of the world’s leading theme parks and the second largest in Europe.
+Europa-Park is one of the world’s leading theme parks and the second busiest in Europe.
 The new dark ride will be a feature of the park’s refurbished Scandinavian zone.
 Jora Vision, which specialises in immersive experiences and attractions, is proud to be developing the project for Europa Park.
 The ride is called “Snorri Touren” and will be created in the basement of the Scandinavian land.
 The mythical world of Rulantica has been developed by the design team of Mack Solutions.

 “The last couple of years we have created several amazing dark rides, such as the “Thea” awarded Bazyliszek in Poland and the Raving Rabbits Time Machine in Futuroscope.
 When Mack Solutions reached out to us about creating a dark ride based on the character Snorri, we were very excited.
 Not only did we get the chance to work together with the creative talents of Mack Solutions, Mack Animation and Mack Rides, but we were given the trust to translate their creative vision into a full concept design and execute the full project from schematic design up to the production of show sets,” says Robin van der Want, Project Development Director at Jora Vision.